paulrayner/exploreddd.github.com/src/workshops/martin-schimak.md

                     <p>Hands-On: Specify a multi-step service collaboration with Storystorming</p>
                 <h2>Prerequisites</h2>
                 <ul>
-                    <li>As a business stakeholder: genuine interest in fundamental properties of software</li>
+                    <li>As a business stakeholder: a genuine interest in fundamental properties of software</li>
-                    <li>As a software engineer: genuine interest in understanding a business or new domain</li>
+                    <li>As a software engineer: a genuine interest in understanding a business or new domain</li>
-                    <li>Recommended: some work experience with cross-functional, agile environments</li>
+                    <li>Recommended: some work experience with cross-functional, Agile environments</li>
                 </ul>
                 <h2>About Martin Schimak</h2>
                 <div class="speaker-img-in-content martin-schimak keep-color"></div>